MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 2. From the Windows Server computer, if your scanner service account has been granted the **Log on locally** right for the installation: Sign in with this account and start a PowerShell session.
 Run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication), specifying the values that you copied from the previous step:

-    For the classic client:
+    **For the classic client:**

     ```
     Set-AIPAuthentication -webAppId <ID of the "Web app / API" application> -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application>
     ```

+    When prompted, specify the password for your service account credentials for Azure AD, and then click **Accept**.

+    If your scanner service account cannot be granted the **Log on locally** right for the installation see [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) from that client's admin guide.

-    For the unified labeling client:
+    **For the unified labeling client:**

     ```
-    Set-AIPAuthentication -AppId <ID of the registered app> -AppSecret <client secret sting> -TenantId <your tenant ID>
+    Set-AIPAuthentication -AppId <ID of the registered app> -AppSecret <client secret sting> -TenantId <your tenant ID> -DelegatedUser <Azure AD account>
     ```

-    When prompted, specify the password for your service account credentials for Azure AD, and then click **Accept**.

-    If your scanner service account cannot be granted the **Log on locally** right for the installation:

-    -  For the classic client: See [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) from that client's admin guide.

-    -  For the unified labeling client: Use the *OnBehalfOf* parameter with Set-AIPAuthentication, as described at the end of [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from that client's admin guide.
+    If your scanner service account cannot be granted the **Log on locally** right for the installation, uUse the *OnBehalfOf* parameter with Set-AIPAuthentication, as described in [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from that client's admin guide.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** (classic client) or client secret (unified labeling client) in Azure AD.
 When the token expires, you must repeat steps 1 and 2.